IGNF/lidar-prod/README.md

 pip install -e .  # from local sources
 ```

 To run the module as a package, you will need a source cloud point in LAS format with an additional channel containing predicted building probabilities.
-The name of this channel is specified by `config.data_format.las_channel_names.ai_building_proba`.
+The name of this channel is specified by `config.data_format.las_dimensions.ai_building_proba`.

 To run using default configurations of the installed package, use
 ```bash